 Bitcoin’s supply-and-demand nature gives it an edge because it is destined to have more worth as the years go by.
 Only a total crypto crash would put a stop to that, and with more businesses beginning to embrace crypto-based infrastructures – as well as governments growing more accepting – that is highly unlikely.
 Even if the market doesn’t surge in 2023, Bitcoin’s next halving is due to take place in 2024, which means a price rise is almost definite.
 Despite any market turbulence, Bitcoin’s deflationary nature will likely always result in price appreciation for long-time investors.
 That is why – in terms of future predictions – Bitcoin makes such a desirable investment despite the volatility of the crypto market.

-Does This Make Bitcoin The Right Investment?
+Does This Make investing in Bitcoin The Right Choice?

-The truth is, in a market which is built upon volatility, Bitcoin is one of the few coins which provides an essence of predictability.
+The truth is, in a market that is built upon volatility, Bitcoin is one of the few coins which provides an essence of predictability.
 Or rather, it offers slight glimpses into the future that investors can latch onto and revolve their strategy around.
 This is why it proves to be a good investment.